pablodecm/phd_thesis/src/103_chapter_3.md

 dealing with the QCD factorisation of the parton distribution functions and the hard process differential cross section.

-Another relevant phenomenon that can be explicitated in the joint distribution
+Another relevant phenomenon that can be made explicit in the joint distribution
 $p(\boldsymbol{x}, \boldsymbol{z} | \boldsymbol{\theta})$ is the effect of
 multiple hadron interactions in the collision, or pileup, as discussed in [Section @sec:pile_up].
 Given that each proton-proton interaction is